claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

 (Each bullet point represents a different activity!
 This is not all one activity.
 The ones in more detail are listed below this initial section)

+- Speed dating
+  - Simple but very effective!
+  - Put pairs or threes into breakout rooms, randomly assigned.
+  - Give them 5 minutes or less, depending how many people and how much time you have.
+  - Give them starter questions to use if they're stuck for conversation topics, but it's not mandatory to use them.
+Here are some suggestions:
+    - What part of the world do you currently live in?
+    - What takes up the majority of your weekday time?
+    - What's the last TV show you watched, and would you recommend it?
+    - What do you hope to get out of this course / job / project [add / delete as appropriate]?
 - Write down something nobody knows about you, then we have to guess which one is who.
     - In person:
       - this goes on folded pieces of paper.